embedded-office/canopen-stack/docs/docs/usecase/dictionary.md

     D-->>-A: value
 ```

 For multiple accesses to the same object entry, the following sequence reduces the performance overhead, which is based on searching within the object dictionary.
-The object read and write functions can take a previously searched object entry as first argument:
+The object read and write functions can take a previously searched object entry as the first argument:

 ```c
   CO_OBJ *obj = CODirFind(&demo.Dir, CO_DEV(0x1234,0x56));